-Figure 7 shows a sequence diagram of activities that occur during the bootstrapping process.
+Figure 3-2 shows a sequence diagram of activities that occur during the bootstrapping process.
 The goal of this process is to integrate a new device in the SEMIoTICS platform by using SEMIoTICS IIoT Gateway.
-Figure 7 represents an updated version of a sequence diagram that was presented in the Deliverable D3.3 (see Figure 16).
-The update is concerned with the introduction of a new component "Semantic Edge Platform" (SME).
-SME plays multiple purposes in the architecture.
-It provides a convenient user interface for configuring SEMIoTICS IoT Gateway.
-Further, SME provides a convenient development environment for creating new Apps with a newly bootstrapped device.
-Finally, it provides a mechanism to semantically annotate brownfield devices.
+Figure 3-2 represents an updated version of a sequence diagram that was presented in the Deliverable D3.3 (see Figure 16).
+The update is concerned with the introduction of a new component "Semantic Edge Platform"

+(SME).
+The SME has multiple purposes in the architecture: (i) it provides a convenient user interface for configuring SEMIoTICS IoT Gateway; (ii) it provides a convenient development environment for creating new Apps with a newly bootstrapped device, and; (iii) it provides a mechanism to semantically annotate brownfield devices.

-Once the process in Figure 7 is completed, it is possible to create new applications based on data from the new device, as well as the data from other available devices in the platform.
-In order to achieve this goal, SEMIOTICS IoT Gateway needs to make the device data accessible, and it has to provide a full semantic description of the device, i.e., semantics about device capabilities, its data, communication protocols, contextual information (e.g., location, a domain of use), etc.
+Once the process in Figure 3-2 is completed, it is possible to create new applications based on data from the new device, as well as the data from other available devices in the platform.
+In order to achieve this goal, SEMIoTICS IoT Gateway needs to make the device data accessible, and it has to provide a full semantic description of the device, i.e., semantics about device capabilities, its data, communication protocols, contextual information (e.g., location, a domain of use), etc.

 In the bootstrapping process, different classes of the device are distinguished.
-The first class consists of devices that already have a Web-based RESTful interface, and are described by W3C Thing Description.
+The first class consists of devices that already have a Web-based RESTful interface and are described by W3C Thing Description.
 The second class comprises of all other devices that yet need to be made accessible over a Web-based RESTful interface.
 These devices do not have a semantic description, or it exists, but needs to be mapped to standardized semantic IoT models.
-For further details, an interested reader is referred to as SEMIOTICS Deliverable D3.3.
+For further details, an interested reader is referred to as SEMIoTICS Deliverable D3.3.

 So far, the bootstrapping process has been implemented and demonstrated for the first class of devices.
-The implementation of the second class is in progress.
+The implementation of the second class is in progress and will be delivered in Cycle 2

-FIGURE 7 SEQUENCE DIAGRAM FOR BOOTSTRAPPING AND INTERFACING SEMIOTICS FIELD LEVEL DEVICES
+FIGURE 3-2 SEQUENCE DIAGRAM FOR BOOTSTRAPPING AND INTERFACING SEMIOTICS FIELD LEVEL DEVICES